 It seems timely to weigh in on the subject after heavy traffic and reaction generated by a post I did yesterday on Notre Dame beat writer Brian Hamilton.
 He was conflicted over what to do with his Heisman Trophy ballot in light of Irish linebacker Manti Te’o being a top candidate.
 Eventually, the Chicago Tribune decided to use an internal staff poll to determine Hamilton’s vote.

-Hamilton’s dilemma underscored the possible pitfalls and conflicts that result when writers engage in this exercise.
-He is to be commended for … Continue Reading
+Hamilton’s dilemma underscored the possible pitfalls and conflicts that result when … Continue Reading